Songmu/p5-Test-mysqld-DatadirDumper/README.md

 # DESCRIPTION

-Test::mysql::CopyDataDumper is to dump data directory of mysql.
+Test::mysql::DatadirDumper is to dump data directory of mysql.
 The directory is useful for [Test::mysql](http://search.cpan.org/perldoc?Test::mysql)'s `copy_data_from` option.

 # CONSTRUCTOR